-Structured teaching activities allow to earn ECTS credits.
-Other activities, typically specialized and for which it is difficult to evaluate the learning level and its quantification, fall within the scientific activities that the Faculty Board takes into account in the overall evaluation, but they do not allow to earn ECTS.
+Structured teaching activities allow the candidates to earn ECTS credits.
+Other activities, typically specialized and for which it is difficult to evaluate the learning level and its quantification, fall within the scientific activities that the Faculty Board takes into account in the overall evaluation, but they do not grant ECTS.